RedHatInsights/edge-api/docs/spec/FDO.md

 HTTP Request context: `POST $base/ownership_voucher/delete`.

-This endpoint can be used to request the Owner Onboarding Server to delete a set of Ownership Vouchers, and to stop taking ownerhsip of the devices.
+This endpoint can be used to request edge-api server to delete a set of Ownership Vouchers, and to stop taking ownerhsip of the devices.
 The request body consists of a JSON list of GUIDs for which the Ownership Vouchers should get deleted.

 A succesful response contains an empty body.

 ### Error codes

-- `unknown_device`: at least one of the GUIDs that were submitted were unknown to this Owner Onboarding Service. `error_details` contains the key `unknown`, which contains a JSON list of GUIDs that were unknown to this server.
+- `unknown_device`: at least one of the GUIDs that were submitted were unknown to this service. `error_details` contains the key `unknown`, which contains a JSON list of GUIDs that were unknown to this server.
 - `invalid_header`: when the request did not contain valid headers. `error_details` contains the key `error_message`, which contains a string describing the error.
 - `incomplete_body`: when the request did not contain a complete body or it is broken. `error_details` contains the key `error_message`, which contains a string describing the error.